-- Respect personal space - Maintain at least two arm's lengths between you and the patient - Both you and patient should be able to freely exit the room or area
+- Respect personal space - Maintain at least 2 arm's lengths between you and the patient

-- If the patient tells you to get out of the way, do so immediately - Set clear limits - Inform the patient about acceptable behaviors in a matter-of-fact way, not as a threat - Limit setting must be done in a respectful way - Violations of limits must have consequences - Coach the patient on how to stay in control - Do not be provocative - Be empathetic and nonjudgmental - Use nonthreatening language, keeping tone and body language neutral - Avoid overreacting; remain calm, rational, and professional - Give the patient time to respond before providing additional information - Allow for periods of silence for reflection - Repetition is essential repeat your message until it is heard - Offer choices and optimism; propose alternatives - Agree with the patient's position whenever possible - Ignore challenging questions; redirect their attention to the issue at hand - Be concise and keep statements or questions simple identify wants and feelings - Acknowledge patient anger or dissatisfaction and show that these concerns are taken seriously. - Use active listening.
+- Both you and patient should be able to freely exit the room or area - If the patient tells you to get out of the way, do so immediately - Set clear limits - Inform the patient about acceptable behaviors in a matter-of-fact way, not as a threat - Limit setting must be done in a respectful way - Violations of limits must have consequences - Coach the patient on how to stay in control - Do not be provocative - Be empathetic and nonjudgmental - Use nonthreatening language, keeping tone and body language neutral - Avoid overreacting; remain calm, rational, and professional - Give the patient time to respond before providing additional information - Allow for periods of silence for reflection - Repetition is essential repeat your message until it is heard - Offer choices and optimism; propose alternatives - Agree with the patient's position whenever possible - Ignore challenging questions; redirect their attention to the issue at hand - Be concise and keep statements or questions simple identify wants and feelings - Acknowledge patient anger or dissatisfaction and show that these concerns are taken seriously. - Use active listening.
 Ask the patient to clarify the issues, and then restate them in one's own words.
 Example: "Tell me if I have this right..." - While listening, maintain a nonjudgmental attitude, indicated by a neutral tone of voice and open body language. - Enlist angry patients in the problem-solving process by asking them for their ideas on how to resolve the issues.
 Example: "I really need to know what you expected when you came here.
 Even if I can't provide it, I would like to know so we can work on it." - If the situation escalates, without alarming the patient, exit the area and summon help (e.g., "You've certainly raised some tough questions.
 I'll consult my colleagues to see what I can do."). - Do not mention police or security to a hostile individual.
 Instead, immediately request assistance using a prearranged distress signal or silent alarm if a patient appears to be armed, states that he or she is about to lose control, appears extremely tense or angry, makes sexually threatening comments, and/or seems under the influence of alcohol or drugs.

-- Immediately report threats of violence.
-Report threats of violence by either dialing 911 or established internal procedures for reporting threats.
-If using the telephone to report threats of violence, ideally use a telephone that is out of the hostile person's sight and hearing.
+- Dial 911 to report threats of violence, ideally using a telephone that is out of the hostile person's sight and hearing.